JoshZepedaUMNStudent/Psychic-Game/README.md

-A simple game where the user is asked to guess a letter.
+A simple game where the user is asked to guess a letter (up to ten guesses).
+Made with HTML, CSS and Javascript.